BlindRusty/aria-eval-release/README.md

 ### Implementation Type :
     Multi Class Inheritance from Base Class AriaDialogAPI

+    The code also uses Spacy for text processing.

 ### Meal Planning

 This section covers all important details for Meal Planning Scenario.